-- E. Use of Estimates.
+E. Use of Estimates.
 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported amounts of revenues and expenses during the period.
-Actual results could differ from those estimates. - F. Share Valuation.
-The NAV per share of the Fund is calculated by dividing the sum of the value of the securities held by the Fund, plus cash and other assets, minus all liabilities (including estimated accrued expenses), by the total number of shares outstanding, rounded to the nearest cent.
-The Fund's NAV is typically calculated on days when the NYSE opens for regular trading. - G. Unfunded Loan Commitments.
+Actual results could differ from those estimates.

+F. Share Valuation.
+The net asset value (the "NAV") per share of the Fund is calculated by dividing the sum of the value of the securities held by the Fund, plus cash and other assets, minus all liabilities (including estimated accrued expenses), by the total number of shares outstanding, rounded to the nearest cent.
+The Fund's NAV is typically calculated on days when the NYSE opens for regular trading.

+G. Unfunded Loan Commitments.
 The Fund may enter into certain credit agreements, of which all or a portion may be unfunded.
-As of September 30, 2023, the Fund had the following unfunded positions.
+As of September 30, 2023, the Fund did not have any unfunded positions.